getlantern/illuminated/README.md

 internationalization tool for GitHub wikis

-## function
-Converts a GitHub wiki into an HTML or PDF document, optionally translated into multiple languages.

 ## purpose

-Support rapid iteration of GitHub Wiki while maintaining broad internationalization support and document generation for distribution.
+Converts a GitHub wiki into an HTML or PDF, optionally translated into multiple languages, to support rapid iteration of GitHub Wiki content while maintaining broad internationalization support and document generation for distribution.

+## dependencies
+[pandoc](https://pandoc.org/) and the xelatexhttps://en.wikipedia.org/wiki/XeTeX PDF engine

 ## usage